Caelc2216/OS-notes/Ch 15 & 16/reading.md

 **base and bounds aka dynamic relocation** base is the start of the address space and bounds is the end

-**Memory management unit MMU** part of processor that helps with address translation
+**Memory management unit MMU** part of processor that helps with address translation, keeps trach of segments

 **internal fragmentation** is the space between stack and heap that can be wasted

+**External fragmentation** space that is free/on the free list